GM-Consult-Pty-Ltd/text_analysis/README.md

 -->

 # text_analysis
 Text analyzer that extracts tokens from text for use in full-text search queries and indexes.

+This package is an early beta version and subject to breaking changes until released as version 1.0.0.

 ## Install